 Workshop, NECP Case for Culture Annual Forum, 2018

 "I’ve been working in a socially engaged craft practice for 10 years.
-I believe that socially engaged work is some of the most thoughtful, high-quality, useful and challenging art being produced now.
-I think practitioners are a powerful cultural resource& I’m extremely committed to collaboratively creating methods for supporting development and resilience of our practice and practitioners.
+I believe that socially engaged work is some of the most thoughtful, useful and challenging art being produced now.
+I think practitioners are a powerful cultural resource& I’m extremely committed to collaboratively creating methods for supporting development and resilience of our practice.

 In my experience, socially engaged work is messy- physically, conceptually, socially, emotionally, joyfully messy.
 And, the mess is needed.
 It’s where the most fun, interesting, useful stuff happens; where people can use creativity to be vulnerable, to ask questions, to solve problems, to understand our own culture, to the create change.
 The mess is also exhausting, draining, confusing.
 Tidying up, making sense of, organising, recording this mess and its’ effects is a huge physical and emotional labour.
 A labour that mostly falls to the practitioner and is rarely given many (if any) resources.
 This creates a situation where socially engaged artists often suffer from what I call “Mess Fatigue” (MessF); Tiredness, sometimes sadness, often frustration, nearly always a seemingly over whelming amount of physical organising and emotional processing which a socially engaged project can generate.